DanneDevOoops/webApp_v4/README.md

 To move forward on this project there are some things you might want to know about regarding the standard, tooling and what have been done at a prior stage to make it what it currently is.

+Make sure to check out the projects [development documentation](https://dannedevooops.github.io/webApp_v4/) for references and description on the code base.

 <details><summary style="font-size: 16px; font-weight: bold; color: lightgoldenrodyellow;">Project
 standards, tooling and workflows / actions</summary>